Networking – How to create my marketing people – part 1

 What networking provides:

-Long-term business contacts
+• Long-term business contacts

-Initial exposure to new colleagues
+• Initial exposure to new colleagues

-Familiarity with competitors and assessment of their marketing techniques
+• Familiarity with competitors and assessment of their marketing techniques

-Connections built around personal acquaintance
+• Connections built around personal acquaintance

-A network of "reciprocal" marketing people
+• A network of "reciprocal" marketing people

 The percent of income resulting from networking increases based on participation in different networking events, and also by creating continuity in maintaining contact with relevant business owners.
-Business is usually generated after a few months of consistent involvement on a weekly-to-bimonthly basis, while focusing on regular contact with those to whom you made the right connection.
-These repeat encounters build trust and a serious inclination toward business collaboration between those that attend.
+Business is usually generated after a few months of consistent involvement on a weekly-to-bimonthly basis while focusing on regular contact with those to whom you made the right connection.
+These repeat encounters build trust and a serious inclination toward business collaboration between those who attend.

-Share about something unusual in your business
+• Share something unusual in your business

-Use key sentences, such as "Do you know someone with a broken computer?
+• Use key sentences, such as "Do you know someone with a broken computer?
 I am the right address."

 Most important – Don't talk about what you are not.